hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 #### **10. Accrue Interest**
-The accrueInterest function updates the interest accrued in the JustLend DAO V2 market based on the latest block timestamp.
+The accrueInterest function updates the interest accrued in the SBM V2 market based on the latest block timestamp.
 It synchronizes the market’s supply and borrow states to reflect the most recent interest calculations.
 ``` solidity
 function accrueInterest(MarketParams memory marketParams)
 ```